 Some seriously slammin' double bass drum abuse kicks off "Seeds of Hate," and the caustic "Chemi-Kill" calls out the toxic-waste polluters and the government stooges who take their payoffs and look the other way (in the '80s, every thrash metal album had to have at least one song about toxic waste, nuclear annihilation, or both), before the album comes to a suitably bruising close with "Choose Your Weapon."

-My copy of the CD (a 2008 reissue from Century Media Records) closes out with a handful of live bonus tracks - "Chemi-Kill," "Brain Death," and "Til Death Do Us Part" prove that Exodus could easily re-create thei mayhem heard on their albums on stage, and a spirited rip through the AC/DC chestnut "Dirty Deeds Done Dirt Cheap" is a nice ode to one of the band's major influences.
+My copy of the CD (a 2008 reissue from Century Media Records) closes out with a handful of live bonus tracks - "Chemi-Kill," "Brain Death," and "Til Death Do Us Part" prove that Exodus could easily re-create their musical mayhem on stage, and a spirited rip through the AC/DC chestnut "Dirty Deeds Done Dirt Cheap" is a nice ode to one of the band's major influences.

-In short: Pleasures of the Flesh still rocks like a ton of bricks more than three decades after its initial release, and it deserves a spot in every metal head's thrash collection!
+In short: Pleasures of the Flesh still rocks like a ton of bricks, and it deserves a spot in every metal head's thrash collection!